Aircloak/aircloak/air/docs/content/ops/upgrade/1804_privacy_policy.md

 ## Right to access

 When logged in to Aircloak Insights you can at any time download an archive of the information the system has stored about you.
-You system administrator, controller or data protection officer might be able to provide you with auxiliary server logs for the actions performed by you through auxiliary systems, such a web server logs.
+Your system administrator, controller or data protection officer might be able to provide you with auxiliary server logs for the actions performed by you through auxiliary systems, such a web server logs.

 ## Right to rectify the information